 Here are a few easy ideas for getting started with a marketing strategy:

-Make the most of your valuable time with these steps for increasing productivity.
+Make the most of your valuable time and increase productivity withthese steps.

 Ordering processes can take a significant amount of time away from your staff's other duties.
 From comparing prices between suppliers to keeping track of current inventory levels for making purchasing decisions, the process can take hours away from your practice each week.